 Kudzu now grows primarily in the northeast U.S., where it is invasive in naturalized areas extending from Connecticut to Florida and as far west as Texas.
 Growing with alarming speed, it has become a serious threat to other native plants.
 Kudzu spreads by runners that root at the nodes to form new plants.
 According to the National Park Service, the vines grow as much as 60 feet per season, or about 1 foot per day.

 By some estimates, kudzu is now spreading at the rate of 150,000 acres annually.
 In fact, the plant is easily outpacing attempts to control it either by herbicides or mowing.
 Left unimpeded, the large-leafed vine easily smothers other species, plunging them into deep shade and depriving them of light.
 And as it coils itself around tree trunks and other woody plants, it sometimes uproots them entirely.

 Yet, across the world, kudzu has had many uses, going back centuries in time.
 The root, which can grow up to the size of a human being, has been an integral part of traditional Chinese medicine for centuries, where it is known as ge gan.
 Modern medicine also recognizes the kudzu root as a good source of isoflavones, which have shown some promise in treating migraines and cluster headaches.

-Kudzu blooms from the end of July through December, sending forth purple flowers with a scent reminiscent of grapes.
-That might be why there are so many recipes for kudzu jelly.
+Kudzu blooms from the end of July through December, producing purple flowers with a scent reminiscent of grapes.
+That might explain why there are so many recipes for kudzu jelly.
 (Food.com has a great recipe for making an unusual jelly.)
-Some admirers of the vine swear its flowers can detoxify the liver and help with hangovers.
+Some admirers of the vine swear its flowers can also detoxify the liver and help with hangovers.